-The following rules apply to the use of passwords: the password will be a minimum of 8 characters long and must include three of - uppercase character, lowercase character, number, special character;
+The following rules apply to the use of passwords:

-- the account should be "locked out" following six successive incorrect log-on attempts; - temporary passwords e.g. used with new user accounts or when users have forgotten their passwords, shall be enforced to change immediately upon the next account log-on; - passwords shall not be displayed on screen, and shall be securely hashed (use of one-way encryption); - requests for password changes should be authenticated by the QKS IT Team to ensure that the new password can only be passed to the genuine user.
+- passwords must be changed every 6 months - the last four passwords cannot be re-used; - the password will be a minimum of 8 characters long and must include three of uppercase character, lowercase character, number, special character; - the account should be "locked out" following six successive incorrect log-on attempts; - temporary passwords e.g. used with new user accounts or when users have forgotten their passwords, shall be enforced to change immediately upon the next account log-on; - passwords shall not be displayed on screen, and shall be securely hashed (use of one-way encryption);

+requests for password changes should be authenticated by The QKS IT Support team to ensure that the new password can only be passed to the genuine user.